isomerpages/moe-ganengsengpri/_values-at-gesps/CCE Curriculum.md

 <img src="/images/CCE_RHD2.png" style="width:41.5%" align="right">
 <br clear="left"><br>

 <p align="justify">The P5 <i>GESPians</i> had the opportunity to attend the <b>NE Show</b> where they immersed “live” in the full spectacle of the National Day Parade.
-The school also celebrated Singapore’s milestone and achievement by getting GESPians to put up a concert during **National Day Celebration**.
+The school also celebrated Singapore’s milestone and achievement by getting <i>GESPians</i> to put up a concert during <b>National Day Celebration</b>.
 Through these collective experiences of celebration, students have a deepened appreciation and a sense of pride for the nation.</p>

 <img src="/images/CCE_NE1.jpg" style="width:35.5%" align="left">
 <img src="/images/CCE_NE2.jpg" style="width:62.5%" align="right"><br clear="left"><br>